Constraints on ultracompact minihalos from the extragalactic gamma-ray background observation: Methed

 To compare the models with the observation, the $\chi^{2}$ fitting method is used.
 We first obtain the best-fit astrophysical components without the DM model included by minimizing

-where $F_{i,1}$ ,$F_{i,2}$ ,$F_{i,3}$ are the model-expected fluxes of the $i{\text {th}}$ energy bin from blazar, RG and SFG, respectively, and the $\boldsymbol{\alpha}_{i}$ is a renormalization constant of each spectrum which is free to vary in the fit.
+where $F_{i,{\rm obs}}$ and the $\sigma_{i, {\rm obs}}$ are the EGB spectrum measured by the Fermi-LAT (see Table 3 of \cite{fermi15igrb}).
+The error bars $\sigma_{i, {\rm obs}}$ include the statistical uncertainty and systematic uncertainties from the effective area parameterization, as well as the CR background subtraction \cite{fermi15igrb}.
+The systematic uncertainty related to the modeling of the Galactic foreground is not further included, which may vary the intensity by $+15\%/-30\%$.
+However, we adopt the EGB spectrum having the highest intensities among the three benchmark foreground models in \cite{fermi15igrb} (i.e. the FG model B), which would give relatively conservative constraints.
+The $F_{i,1}$ ,$F_{i,2}$ ,$F_{i,3}$ in Eq. (\ref{eq:withoutucmh}) are the model-expected fluxes of the $i{-\text {th}}$ energy bin from blazar, RG and SFG, respectively, and the $\boldsymbol{\alpha}_{i}$ is a renormalization constant of each spectrum which is free to vary in the fit.
 The last term is introduced to ensure that the best-fit gamma-ray intensities do not deviate from their original values in the literature too much.
 The $\delta_{j}$ is determined by the uncertainty band of each component as demonstrated in Fig. \ref{fig:egbsp} and we choose a mean value over all the energies.

 Based on the best-fit astrophysical model, we add an additional UCMH component into the $\chi^2$ fit to constrain the UCMH abundance or search for possible signals.
 At this stage, the $\chi^2$ is defined as